dustinpfister/blog_posts/_posts/js-javascript-closure.md

 Okay that one was a little more intense, sure, but maybe it still does not cover everything there is to know about them, and why it is that they are useful.
 That being said maybe it is best to just study some code examples.
 Some very simple, others maybe not so simple.
 In addition of course there is learning by doing, taking the time to reproduce your own unique examples of javaScript closures.
 So lets take a look at some closure examples then.

 ## 2 - Basic closure example

+For starters here is a basic example of a closure where the outer function is one where I pass and x and y argument.
+When I do so those arguments become local variables within the scope of that outer function.
+I then return an inner function that has parameters of it's own.

 ```js
 var point = function (x, y) {